awslabs/service-workbench-on-aws/docs/docs/deployment/post_deployment/logs.md

 ---
 id: logs
-title: Viewing logs
+title: Viewing Service Workbench logs
-sidebar_label: Viewing Service Workbench Logs
+sidebar_label: Viewing Service Workbench logs
 ---

-### Viewing Service Workbench logs in CloudWatch ###
+### Viewing Service Workbench logs in Amazon CloudWatch ###
 Service Workbench has API Gateway access logging enabled.
 The logs are available in CloudWatch at the ```/aws/api-gateway/<name of your API>``` log group: